AndreTeixeira1998/overleafwiki/Backup-of-Data.md

 The sequence should also be applicable to migration.
 Eventually it would be good to write a BASH script to run backups automatically.

+Also included are restore instructions (assuming you installed a fresh sharelatex system).
+See also [Manually Extracting Files from Database] for recovery.

 ## Locations
 We will assume that your sharelatex installation is at `/opt/sharelatex` and that your backups are stored in `/backup/sharelatex`